Travel & Destinations

 Diving in Samoa, previously called Western Samoa, is quite unique.
 There are only a few dive centers in this small country in the South Pacific, there are no dive centers in American Samoa.
 How interesting is diving in Samoa compared to other countries in the South Pacific?

 If you search for the best wrecks in the world, the SS President Coolidge is on the list!
-In the country Vanuatu, somewhere in the South West Pacific, you can dive a huge World War II troop transport wreck and previous cruise ship!
+In the country Vanuatu, somewhere in the South Pacific, you can dive a huge WWII troop transport wreck and previous cruise ship!

 WRECKS, WRECKS, WRECKS!
 This incredible place is a dump yard with millions of dollars worth of goods from the US Army in clear South Pacific waters!
 World class wreck diving in Vanuatu, a country in the South Western Pacific!